liske/apds-gesture-ui/README.md

 ## About

+*apds-gesture-uid* uses the gesture recognition of a APDS-9960 to simulate keyboard input by using the Linux uinput kernel module.
 This small script uses [python-apds9960](https://github.com/liske/python-apds9960) and [python-uinput](http://tjjr.fi/sw/python-uinput/) to allow to control your GUI with gestures.

-*gesture-uid* uses the gesture recognition of a APDS-9960 to simulate keyboard input by using the Linux uinput kernel module.

 The APDS-9960 is able to detect 4 directions which will trigger a virtual keypress.
 The [default config](ex/gesture-ui.conf) maps: